martinisoft/martinisoft-basic_server/README.md

-# martinisoft-basic\_server cookbook
+# martinisoft-server cookbook

-A basic server role cookbook
+A cookbook that configures a given server in the way Martini Software expects.

 # Requirements